by Manuel Schiller and Tanner Linsley on January 15, 2026.

 </footer>

-{/* Client fills this slot */}
+{/* Slot: client fills this with children */}

 {props.children}